quieoo/lmpthash/README.md

 ```

 ### HiDPU with Reconstruction and Multi-threads
+When testing HiDPU, you can specify the number of threads and whether to reconstruct the index during queries.
+This can be used to test the hit rate of the pilot cache under different thread counts and to assess the impact of index reconstruction on program correctness.

 Run the following command to build and test HiDPU on given trace file:
 ```
 ./build/hidpu lmpthash <num_threads> <if_reconstruction> <config_path>